Macdonald polynomials and chromatic quasisymmetric functions: Expansions of integral form Macdonald polynomials

 As an example, we compute the coefficient of $s_{2,2}$ in the Schur expansion of $J_{3,1}(x;q,t)$, so $\mu = (2,1,1)$.
 The only attacking pair in the reading order labeling of $(2,1,1)$ is $\{3,4\}$.
 We also note that 1 is immediately above 2 and 2 is immediately above 3 in this labeling.
 The integral form tableaux of type $(2,1,1)$ and shape $(2,2)$ are

 and their respective weights are $q(1-t)^2 $, $qt(1-t)(1-q^2 t)$, $ -t(1-q)(1-q^2t)$, and $ -q^2 t^2 (1-q) (1-t)$.
 Summing these weights and multiplying by $(1-t)^2$, we see that the coefficient

 \begin{proof}[Proof of Corollary \ref{cor:integral-form-schur}] First, we need to recall the Schur expansion of a chromatic quasisymmetric function given in \cite{shareshian-wachs}.
-If $G$ is a claw-free graph, we define a \emph{$G$-tableau} of shape $\lambda$ to be a bijective filling of $\lambda$ with integers $1,2,\ldots, |\lambda|$ such that \begin{itemize} \item if $u$ is immediately left of $v$, then $\{u,v\} \notin G$, and \item if $u$ is immediately above $v$, then either $u > v$ or $\{u,v\} \in G$. \end{itemize} Given such a tableau $T$, we define $\inv_{G}(T)$ to be the number of $\{u,v\} \in G$ such that $u$ appears in a row strictly above the row containing $v$.
+If $G$ is the incomparability graph of a $(3+1)$-free poset, we define a \emph{$G$-tableau} of shape $\lambda$ to be a bijective filling of $\lambda$ with integers $1,2,\ldots, |\lambda|$ such that \begin{itemize} \item if $u$ is immediately left of $v$, then $\{u,v\} \notin G$, and \item if $u$ is immediately above $v$, then either $u > v$ or $\{u,v\} \in G$. \end{itemize} Given such a tableau $T$, we define $\inv_{G}(T)$ to be the number of $\{u,v\} \in G$ such that $u$ appears in a row strictly above the row containing $v$.
 In \cite{shareshian-wachs}, Shareshian and Wachs extend a result of Gasharov \cite{gasharov} to prove that

-for all claw-free graphs $G$.
+for all such graphs $G$.
 Applying this result to Theorem \ref{thm:integral-form-chromatic}, we have

 It is not hard to check that integral form tableaux $T$ of type $\mu$ are exactly the tableaux that are $H$-tableaux for (at least) one graph $H$ such that $G_{\mu} \subseteq H \subseteq G_{\mu}^{+}$.
 The main idea of the proof is to switch the order of the sums in \eqref{integral-schur-pf}.